Synthetixio/SIPs/SIPS/sip-15.md

 Then

-- ✅ Bob's liquidation transaction only partially liquidates the `1000 sUSD` input.
+- ✅ Bob's liquidation transaction only partially liquidates the `1000 sUSD` to reach 800% target
 - ✅ Alice's liquidation entry is removed and returns false
 - ✅ An event is emitted that liquidation flag is removed for her address